LinuxBeaver/Gimp_Layer_Effects_Text_Styler_Plugin_GEGL_Effects/README.md

 ## GEGL Effects  by Beaver

-GEGL effects  is a GEGL Gimp plugin that does layer effects/text styling in Gimp.
-Allowing users to make all their favorite text styles.
-GEGL Effects  ships with and requires three bonus filters, and two hidden operations.
-You will find that gegl:bevel, gegl:innerglow and gegl:glassovertext are more useful on their own as they have more options in stand alone.
+GEGL effects is a GEGL GIMP plugin that does layer styles/text styling in GIMP like Adobe's layer fx.
+Allowing users to make an infisimal amount of text styling effects in GIMP.
+GEGL Effects  ships with and requires three bonus filters (Glass on Text, Bevel and Inner Glow) and two hidden operations (Port Load and OSGA).
+Bevel, Inner Glow and Glass Over Text are more useful on their own as they have more options in stand alone.

 ## About GEGL Effects

 This is a text styling/advance image outlining engine for GIMP similar to layer fx in Adobe Photoshop

-When you download the plugin or compile the following co-plugins will ship with it as either binaries or .c files, - GEGL InnerGlow, GEGL Bevel, GEGL Glass On Text, and GEGL zzstrokebevelimage.
-The plugin will not work correctly without them and all normal download methods will give you all five binaries.
+When you download the plugin or compile the following co-plugins will ship with it as either binaries and or .c files, - InnerGlow , Bevel, Glass On Text, GEGL osga and port load.
+The plugin will not work correctly without them and all normal download methods will give you all six binaries.
+You should have - lb:effects, lb:bevel, lb:innerglow lb:glassovertext, lb:osga, port:load

 ## Directories to put binaries and info